tarun2599/hypervisor/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Redis server
+- Working Redis server on port 6379
-- Django and related packages (see `requirements.txt`)

 ### Installation